 Travel Oregon has released their own unique version of The Oregon Trail game, and we’re pretty excited about it.

 Remember the good ‘ol days when study hall was spent fixing broken wagon axels and dying of dysentery?
 Travel Oregon has created a new version of the 1990’s computer game, and it’s just as delightfully pixelated as we remember.
-But this time, you get to travel through Oregon with craft beer and kombucha.
-The Oregon Tourism Commission hasn’t followed the real historic trail in their version.
+But this time, you get to travel the Oregon trail with craft beer and kombucha.
+The Oregon Tourism Commission hasn’t followed the real historic Oregon trail in their version.
 This one focuses on the great Beaver State, where The Dyrt calls home.

 Obviously, we’ve got your covered.